eafit-apolo/apolo-users/docs/source/software/programminglanguages/matlab/matlab-r2018a/integration.rst

       >> % or
       >> c.getDebugLog(j)

 #.
-To get information about the job in Slurm, we can consult the scheduler ID
+To get information about the job in SLURM, we can consult the scheduler ID
    by calling schedID

    .. code-block:: matlab